mjordan/persistent_identifiers/README.md

 1. Clone this repo into your Islandora's `drupal/web/modules/contrib` directory.
 1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y persistent_identifiers`.
 1. Enable the Minter module that you want to use.
+The Generic Text Field persister is part of the this module and is enabled by default.

 ## Configuration